-The Georgia School of Orthodontics is an Advanced Specialty Education Program in Orthodontics and Dentofacial Orthopedics that offers a 36-month certificate program to residents at its Atlanta, Georgia campus.
-The mission of the program is to educate outstanding dentists to be proficient in the clinical specialty of orthodontics while providing affordable care to the underserved population.
+The Georgia School of Orthodontics is an Advanced Specialty Education Program in Orthodontics and Dentofacial Orthopedics that offers a 36-month residency certificate program to residents at its Atlanta, Georgia campus.
+The mission of the Georgia School of Orthodontics is to educate qualified dentists to become specialists in orthodontics and dentofacial orthopedics with a commitment to excellence in patient centered care, effective teaching, meaningful research and service to the community.

-The 36-month program begins in July.
+The 36-month Residency Program begins in July.
 It provides a comprehensive understanding of the basic sciences as well as their application to the various orthodontic techniques and methods in contemporary clinical practice.
-This program also provides experience in teaching orthodontics as well as in the conduct of research by completing a paper approved by the program faculty.
+This Program also provides experience in teaching orthodontics as well as in the conduct of research by completing a paper approved by the program faculty.

 The mission of the Georgia School of Orthodontics is to educate qualified dentists to become specialists in orthodontics and dentofacial orthopedics with a commitment to excellence in patient centered care, effective teaching, meaningful research and service to the community.